Say No to Zombie Scrum

 (1) Product challenge and Scrum Team selection

-Next, the Scrum Sprint pilot sponsor will need to think of who to put into the Scrum Team; i.e. the Product Owner (PO), Scrum Master (SM), and the Development Team (DT).
-This is an educational process for the Scrum Sprint pilot sponsor where he/she should seek the assistance of the Agile coach.
-Well trained, right mindset PO and SM selections should come before DT selection, as their input on who can be the initial DT members will be the first step of self-organization.
-Utmost importance should be placed on avoiding PART TIME Scrum Team members.
-Further, the DT will need to be a cross-functional team, and again, with no part timers.
+Next, the pilot sponsor will need to think of who to put into the Scrum Team; i.e. the Product Owner (PO), Scrum Master (SM), and the Developers.
+This is an educational process for the pilot sponsor where he/she should seek the assistance of the Agile coach.
+Well trained, right mindset PO and SM selections should come before Developer selection, as their input on who can be the initial Developers will be the first step of self-organization.
+Utmost importance should be placed on avoiding fly-in fly-out Scrum Team members – while the Scrum Guide allows flexibility on time-commitment, daily teamwork is a requirement of Scrum and those who cannot commit to teamwork everyday cannot join the team.
+Further, the Developers should be a cross-functional team.
 Front-end, back-end, tester, DBA, even DevOps, we would want to have all functions inclusive in the team, and people that are resourceful and motivated to broaden their skill sets across functions are highly welcome to join the team.

 Teams typically go through forming–storming–norming–performing stages (Tuckman, 1965).
 How well the team can go through the storming stage is most critical, for if trust isn’t built and psychological safety does not emerge during this stage, teams will normalize defensively on the basis of avoidance culture and performance thereafter will be limited.
-The Agile coach’s objective of the 3 day training is to help the Scrum Team go through these stages rapidly, deeply, productively and positively.
+The Agile coach’s objective of the training days is to be conscious of this team development dynamic, and prevent the Scrum Team from norming “mediocrely”; generating a “going through the motions” only Scrum Team is a big failure for an Agile coach.
 At the end of the day it is up to the team for what kind of team they can become.
 However, with the combination of effective coaching, training and facilitation, a good coach can make a big difference for the team.

 (3) The Sprint

 Sprints are typically between one week to four weeks, with a large majority of Scrum Teams adopting a two week cycle.
-To keep the pilot conclude in two weeks, in this example the Sprint period is 8 days, which is rather irregular.
-It is up to the Scrum Team to decide the Sprint length, typically in consideration with the optimum feedback cycle with stakeholders, so after the first Sprint Review, the team can decide on the length of ongoing Sprints (if the Scrum is continuing after the pilot).
+It is up to the Scrum Team to decide the Sprint length, typically in consideration with the optimum feedback cycle with stakeholders.
+In this pilot illustration I show a two week Sprint cadence.

-Once the Sprint starts, the DT self-organizes to maintain the pace and cycle of the Scrum.
-Each the PO, SM and DT will find their roles confusing, and often self-organization will dysfunction.
-Yet this is all part of the learning process, and over-intervention, including by the Agile coach, should be avoided.
-So long as there is abundant communication and close self and mutual inspection of work everyday, likelihood is that the team will continue to improve and close in with the Sprint Goal.
+Once the Sprint starts, the Developers self-manage to maintain the pace and cycle of the Scrum.
+Each the PO, SM and even the Developers among themselves will find their roles confusing from each other, and often self-organization will have a hiccup or two.
+Yet this is all part of the learning process (it’s the “storming” phase), and over-intervention, including by the Agile coach, would deprive the team from the opportunity to storm and norm into a high-performance team.
+So long as there is abundant communication and close, mutual self-inspection of work everyday, teamwork will improve.

 (4) Sprint Review

 On the last day of the Sprint, stakeholders will be invited to attend the Sprint Review.
 This is the moment of truth.
-At the beginning of the Sprint, the PO asked the DT to build a target set of things (Backlog Items) by the end of the Sprint.
-Throughout the week, everyday the DT self-checked (the Daily Scrum) whether or not they are on track on building what was asked by the PO, and if there were issues, they tried to resolve it on their own, sometimes with the help of the SM.
+At the beginning of the Sprint, the PO asked the Developers to build a target set of things (Product Backlog Items) by the end of the Sprint.
+Throughout the week, everyday the Developers self-checked (the Daily Scrum) whether or not they are on track on building what was asked by the Product Owner, and if there were issues, they tried to resolve it on their own, sometimes with the help of the SM.
 The SM helped the team stay on track, often facilitating clarification and course adjustment dialogue with the PO.
 The accumulation of those daily activities now result as the Increment, and if it was to satisfactory level, the PO may have released the Increment to customers.
-Now the PO will share the results with the stakeholders (typically accompanying a demo by the DT), and ask for feedback.
-If feedback is positive, the pilot may continue, so stakes are high.
+Now the PO will share the results with the stakeholders (typically accompanying a demo by the Developers), and ask for feedback.
+If feedback is positive, the Scrum may continue, so stakes are high.

 (5) Sprint Retrospective

 The last event of the Sprint is the Retrospective.
 Again, this is for the team to self-organize, but typically the SM will take an active role to foster deeper reflection among the team.
-I like suggesting to the SM to pick an exercise from Retromat to spice things up.
+A simple “stop, start, continue” format combined with a “celebrate, learn, recognize” will nicely do the job for the first retro.
+For future Sprints, the team can spice things up with the myriads of retro games shared by the agile practitioners’ community.

 This will be also the Agile coach’s timing to provide feedback to the team on the accumulated observations throughout the Sprint.
-There may be a few things that deviated from the Scrum framework, and using performance related evidence, this can be a good opportunity to provide some follow on coaching and pointers for further training.
+There may be a few things that deviated from the Scrum framework and this can be a good opportunity to provide some follow on coaching and pointers for further training.

 (6) Pilot review